senatoker/Netflix-usage-analysis/README.md

 1) Which genres capture my attention the most?
 2) Is there a correlation between my watching habits and IMDb ratings?
 3) Are there specific behaviors (for example binge-watching) associated with certain genres?
+4) Is there a correlation the between days of the week and watching habits?

 # Data Sources
 I have three main sources of data: